|147A.02||Qualifications for registration.|

 Subd.
 20. Prescribe.
 "Prescribe" means to direct, order, or designate by means of a prescription the preparation, use of, or manner of using a drug or medical device.

 Subd.
 21. Prescription.
 "Prescription" means a signed written order, or an oral order reduced to writing, given by a physician assistant authorized to prescribe drugs for patients in the course of the physician assistant's practice, issued for an individual patient and containing the information required in the delegation form.

 Subd.
 22. Registration.
-"Registration" is the process by which the board determines that an applicant has been found to meet the standards and qualifications found in this chapter.
+"Registration" is the process by which the board determines that an applicant has been found to meet the standards and qualifications found in this section.